gemeofficial/gemeblog/blog/2025-11-24-winter-storm-warning-in-effect-how-to-protect-garden-and-compost/index.md

 ---
-title: "Winter Storm Warning in Effect: How Can I Protect My Garden and Keep My Compost Working?"
+title: "Winter Storm Warning in Effect: How Can I Protect My Garden and Compost in Winter?"
 description: Can we compost in winter?
 Yes, but only by indoor electric Composter.
 NOAA has issued a winter storm warning for Minnesota ahead of Thanksgiving.
 A Winter storm can stop your compost pile cold.
 To protect your garden, and keep compost working in winter, you can use a GEME kitchen composter that thrives even in freezing weather.
 keywords:
   - winter storm